alextanhongpin/database-design/how-to.md

 How to design the schema

-- how to design unique slug with auto increment table
+- [x] how to design unique slug with auto increment table
 - how to design tagging system
-- how to design Auth system
+- [x] how to design Auth system
-- how to design relationship system
+- [x] how to design relationship system
-- how to design roles and permission system
+- [x] how to design roles and permission system
-- how to design supertype/subtype system
+- [x] how to design supertype/subtype system
-- how to design booking system
+- [x] how to design booking system
-- how to design polymorphic type
+- [x] how to design polymorphic type (not recommended due to lack of referential integrity)
-- how to design short URL
+- [x] how to design short URL
-- how to design history tables
+- [x] how to design history tables
-- how to design comment system
+- [x] how to design comment system
-- how to design notification system
+- [ ] how to design notification system (requires revision)
-- how to design reference table
+- [x] how to design reference table
-- how to design status types
+- [x] how to design status types
-- how to design bill of material
+- [ ] how to design bill of material
-- how to design workflow system
+- [ ] how to design workflow system
-- how to design subscription system
+- [ ] how to design subscription system